jonathan2667/UBB-SE-2025-NeoIsis/README.md

 # WorkoutPlanner-ISS
-To get the packages you need after a pull
+To get the packages you need after a pull.
 ```
 dotnet restore
 ```

+Add validations for every input in service (if needed).

-To enter Debug Mode (to see the debug console messages) press F5
+To enter Debug Mode (to see the debug console messages) press F5.